d3x0r/Starbase-Ships/Rof-OwnersManual/RingOfFire.md

 # Ring Of Fire

+Important!
+It takes a minute (more than 20 seconds) to boot the ship.
+Until you see a readout on `StrengthFactor` it's not ready to fly.
+You will need to select a flight computer mode before `StrengthFactor` will update; the diagnostic scanner is in the same network as the cruise/turtle script and the flight computer.

 Controls include turtle, eco, and overdrive thruster contfigurations.
 This ship uses an adanced flight computer and supports updown/rightleft controls.
-Has dual mode flight computers - depending on the one selected determins the direction of `forward`/`up`.
+Has dual mode flight computers - depending on the one selected determines the direction of `forward`/`up`.

 Mining Lasers are configured with `MLUD+`, `MLUD-` and `MLLR+` and `MLLR-` for controlling the turrets.